erykjj/conversum/README.md

 ---

 **Important:** Set your source and output languages and format before enabling auto-index.
-The initial index build may take 5 minutes or more on a vault with many notes.
+The initial index build may take up to 5 minutes (or more) on a vault with many notes.

 ## Features